 2. Master's Degree - Two Years

-3. Doctoral Degree - Three Years (Exception: Graduate Piano students who pursue both Masters and Doctoral Degrees at UT will be eligible for financial assistance from the School of Music for a maximum of four years of graduate study.
+3. Doctoral Degree - Three Years (Exceptions: Graduate Piano students who pursue both Masters and Doctoral Degrees at UT will be eligible for financial assistance from the School of Music for a maximum of four years of graduate study.
 Graduate students in Music Theory are eligible for scholarships at any time during their degree.)